 When you communicate expectations for your clients, and those expectations are followed through by your staff, you’ll impress even the hardest-to-please clients.

 How do we put curbside care back into a box?
-We don’t!
-Whether rising COVID rates are forcing your practice to return to a full-curbside approach or not, you can offer this service for those who may not feel comfortable going into the hospital, those who like the “drop off” concierge option while they run errands or go to work, or those with disabilities or small children who may appreciate having this option available.
-Continue your curbside protocols—your staff has already mastered them anyway—and no extra work should be needed.
+You can offer this service for those who may not feel comfortable going into the hospital, those who like the “drop off” concierge option while they run errands or go to work, or those with disabilities or small children who may appreciate having this option available.
+Continue your curbside protocols — your staff has already mastered them anyway—and no extra work should be needed.

 Many of your clients may have lapsed on their pet’s wellness care, or they may be getting their prescriptions elsewhere.
 It’s time to develop a strategy to reconnect with those clients and get them back into your veterinary practice.
 The easiest way to do this is to run a report from your practice management software of all the lapsed patients.
-Then, sort the clients by most revenue spent to least revenue spent in 2019 (pre-COVID).
+Then, sort the clients by most revenue spent to least revenue spent.

 Start working your way down this list to re-engage anyone who has fallen off your radar.
 Try picking up the phone or sending a push notification tailored to each client in hopes of welcoming them back into the clinic, or to let them know that you’re thinking of them.
 This personal touch will resonate with all of those pet owners.